phihos/docker-nginx-fcgi/README.md

-# Docker Nginx web server for PHP-FPM
+# Nginx web server for PHP-FPM

-Configurable Nginx frontend for PHP-FPM.
+Docker image with a configurable Nginx frontend for PHP-FPM.

 ## Environment